 Your calves stabilize both your knee and ankle joints while channeling the energy created by your stride into forwarding momentum.

-Strong calves give you explosive power out of the start and help create a balanced look to your physique.
+Strong calves give you explosive power from the start and help create a balanced look to your physique.

 Calf development should complement your sprint training, not compromise it, so train your calves following your regular sprint work.
 Consult a healthcare practitioner before beginning any exercise program.

-Hence strong calves give you explosive power out of the start and help create a balanced look to your physique.
+Hence strong calves give you explosive power from the start and help create a balanced look to your physique.